 15-716.
 Instruction on acquired immune deficiency syndrome; department assistance

-A. Each common, high and unified school district may provide instruction to kindergarten programs through the twelfth grade on acquired immune deficiency syndrome and the human immunodeficiency virus.
+A. Each common, high and unified school district may provide instruction to pupils in kindergarten programs and grades one through twelve on acquired immune deficiency syndrome and the human immunodeficiency virus.

-B. Each district is free to develop its own course of study for each grade.
+B. Each school district may develop its own course of study for each grade.
 At a minimum, instruction shall:

 1. Be appropriate to the grade level in which it is offered.

 5. Dispel myths regarding transmission of the human immunodeficiency virus.

 C. At the request of a school district, the department of health services or the department of education shall review instruction materials to determine their medical accuracy.

 D. At the request of a school district, the department of education shall provide the following assistance:

 3. A list of available films and other teaching aids.

 E. At the request of a parent, a pupil shall be excused from instruction on the acquired immune deficiency syndrome and the human immunodeficiency virus as provided in subsection A of this section.
 The school district shall provide a description of the course curriculum to all parents and notify all parents of their ability to withdraw their child from the instruction.